What It Really Takes to Transition to Scratch Cooking in Schools: Building Momentum and Long-Term Success

 Leadership Support Shapes Long-Term Success

-Scratch cooking transitions succeed when leadership understands and supports realistic pacing, training and practice time, and ongoing professional development.
+Scratch cooking succeeds when leadership supports realistic pacing, training time, and ongoing skills development.

 Staff culture plays a critical role in your scratch cook program sustainability.